webage003/bigbangrke/charter/packages/istio/Architecture.md

 There are standard readiness probes built into the envoy sidecars and istio containers.
 See [here](https://istio.io/latest/docs/reference/config/istio.operator.v1alpha1/#ReadinessProbe) for more info.

-You can get events in an istio-injected naemspace to see if your sidecars are unhealthy or having issues.
+You can get events in an istio-injected namespace to see if your sidecars are unhealthy or having issues.
 To check the health/status of the istio installation, run `kubectl get istiooperators -n istio-system`.

 ### Dependant Packages